If you have come across this article, you are likely planning to get some money in the bank.

 Try starting small to get your feet wet.
 And remember, the best experience is a hands-on experience.

-With that said, it is essential to have a solid understanding of the company you are looking to invest in.
+With that said, it is important to have a solid understanding of the company you are looking to invest in.

-This means understanding the stock price and the general concepts of trading before you buy.
+This means understanding the stock price.
+You also need an understanding of the general concepts of trading before you buy.

 Try asking yourself these two questions: